-When the berry-pectin mix has reached a full boil, add the rest of the sugar (or other sweetener).
-I recommend using some real sugar or honey, as jellies made with no added sugar, or just Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you will need do your own conversion) - or Splenda, if you prefer, Splenda) turn our rather flat tasting and runny.
+When the mix has reached a full boil, add the rest of the sugar (or other sweetener).
+I recommend using some real sugar or honey, as jellies made with no added sugar, or just Stevia (in a prepared form like Truvia, it measures same as sugar; if you use another form, you will need do your own conversion) - or Splenda, if you prefer, turn our rather flat tasting and runny.

 After adding the sugar or sugar/sweetener blend, then bring it back to a boil and boil hard for 1 minute.
-Depending upon which type of jam you're making (sugar, no-sugar, Stevia (but you will have to experiment with amount, each brand of Stevia is a different concetration), or Splenda, or a mix of sugar and Stevia (or Splenda) or fruit juice) you will need to use a different amount of sugar and type of pectin.
+Depending upon which type of jam you're making (sugar, no-sugar, Stevia (but you will have to experiment with amount, each brand of Stevia is a different concentration), or Splenda, or a mix of sugar and Stevia (or Splenda) or fruit juice) you will need to use a different amount of sugar and type of pectin.

 The precise measurements are found in directions inside each and every box of pectin sold (every brand, Ball, Kerr, Mrs. Wages, etc. has directions inside). .